emilythestrangee/myDFIR_SOC/Day 25 - osTicket + ELK Integration.md

 ### 1. Introduction

-**Goal:** Successfully integrate osTicket with the ELK Stack to automate ticket creation from alerts.
+**Goal:** Successfully integrate osTicket with the ELK Stack to automate ticket creation from alerts and send a test alert into osTicket.
-This allows us to log and track security alerts, aligning with **Accounting and Auditing** in security best practices.

 ---